You’re Not Alone! - Emergency Response Planning For Rail Incidents Involving Flammable Liquids

 - Ensuring the ERAP reference number is shown on all shipping documents for flammable liquids being transported by rail, if applicable;

-- Having a Transport Canada-approved ERAP, including an ERAP telephone number that is available 24/7;
+- Having a Transport Canada-approved ERAP, including an ERAP telephone number that is available 24/7 when the dangerous goods that require an ERAP are in transport;

 - Ensuring that a technical advisor is available approximately within 10 minutes of an initial call to provide advice to the Incident Commander; and